 Water Corporation is making a significant investment in Subiaco to proactively refurbish and renew water, wastewater and drainage infrastructure.
 This essential work will ensure Subiaco has a secure, reliable water, wastewater and drainage network well into the future.

-Construction of a new drain
+Construction of a new drain (December 2017 – May 2018)

 The Subiaco main drain was installed over 100 years ago and due to development of the area over the last century the local drainage systems no longer have the capacity to protect local homes and businesses against flooding during large storm events.

 Work on the main drain upgrade is being carried out by Georgiou, an authorised contractor of Water Corporation and is progressing well.
-We anticipate the remaining construction work and reinstatement of areas affected will take around four months to complete.
+We anticipate the remaining construction work and reinstatement of areas affected will take around 2 months to complete.

 How will construction impacts be managed?